* This is the Professional Version. *

 Treatment with azathioprine or cyclosporine (an immunomodulatory drug) provides efficacy similar to DMARDs.
 However, these drugs are more toxic.
 Thus, they are used only for patients in whom treatment with DMARDs has failed or to decrease the need for corticosteroids.
 They are used infrequently unless there are extra-articular complications.
 For maintenance therapy with azathioprine, the lowest effective dose should be used.
 Low-dose cyclosporine may be effective alone or when combined with methotrexate.
 It may be less toxic than azathioprine.
 Cyclophosphamide is no longer recommended due to its toxicity.

 Biologic response modifiers other than TNF-α antagonists can be used to target B cells or T cells.
 These agents are typically not combined with each other.

 Rituximab is an anti-CD 20 antibody that depletes B cells.
 It can be used in refractory patients.
 Response is often delayed but may last 6 mo.
-The course can be repeated in 6 mo.
+The course can be repeated after 6 mo.
 Mild adverse effects are common, and analgesia, corticosteroids, diphenhydramine, or a combination may need to be given concomitantly.
-Rituximab is usually restricted to patients who have not improved after using a TNF inhibitor and methotrexate.
-Rituximab therapy has been associated with progressive multifocal leukoencephalopathy, mucocutaneous reactions, and hepatitis B reactivation.
+Rituximab is usually restricted to patients who have not improved after using a TNF-α inhibitor and methotrexate.
+Rituximab therapy has been associated with progressive multifocal leukoencephalopathy, mucocutaneous reactions, delayed leukopenia, and hepatitis B reactivation.